ItsSuhail/Illuminate/readme.md

 - **Personalized Support:** Benefit from personalized attention with small class sizes and individualized feedback to maximize your learning potential.

-- **Proven Results:** Join a community of achievers who have successfully conquered the IMO and other prestigious mathematical competitions with OlympGeek's proven teaching methodologies.
+- **Proven Results:** Join a community of achievers who have successfully conquered the IMO and other prestigious mathematical competitions with OlympGeeks' proven teaching methodologies.

 ## How to use project:
 1. Ensure python is installed.
 [Instructions](https://python.org/downloads)